 - Completed Legal Entity Identification form.
-The form can be found at: http://ec.europa.eu/budget/library/contracts grants/info contracts/legal entities/legEnt p rivComp en.pdf - · Company Registration Number & Registration Documents. - Official VAT document (or equivalent) or if you are not registered for VAT proof of VAT exemption not older than 6 months or proof that a VAT registration is not required. - · Most recent Financial Statements. - Staff Head Count Expressed as Full Time Equivalents.
+The form can be found at: http://ec.europa.eu/budget/library/contracts_grants/info_contracts/legal_entities/legEnt_p rivComp_en.pdf - Company Registration Number & Registration Documents. - Official VAT document (or equivalent) or if you are not registered for VAT proof of VAT exemption not older than 6 months or proof that a VAT registration is not required. - Most recent Financial Statements. - Staff Head Count Expressed as Full Time Equivalents.